leehach/gis-programming/docs/assignments_and_grading.md

 Begin by downloading all five shapefiles and unzipping them into a project folder.
 Unzip them so that all the shapefiles are at the same folder level.
 Do *not* have each shapefile in its own subfolder, as that will make referring to the file in code more verbose.

-Your Python script should be saved and run in the same folder as the unzipped data files.
-When you run the script using Spyder, Spyder should set the working directory to the script directory.
-If it doesn't, you can use the "Run configuration per file" dialog box (`CTRL`+`F6`) in Spyder to set the working directory to "The directory of the file being executed".
-To make the ArcGIS workspace match your Python working directory, your script should being with:
+Your Python script should be saved and run in the same folder as the unzipped data files. **TO BE COMPLETED: Instructions will be provided to make sure the script runs with the correct working directory.** To make the ArcGIS workspace match your Python working directory, your script should being with:

 ```python
 arcpy.env.workspace = os.getcwd()